abond936/My-Journal/docs/Project.md

 reflections, photos, and media with others.

 ### Scope
-- Story and reflection creation and management
+- Story creation and management
-- Photo and media integration
+- Media integration
 - Tag-based organization
 - Family sharing and interaction
-- AI-assisted content creation and organization

 ### Operational Summary
 The application integrates stories with one's digital photo stores for exploration